Edgcott: St. Michael's Church

 The Church dates back to the 12th century, with many rebuilding and restorations occurring through the years.
 Main restorations took place in 1604 and 1875.
 The building was added to gradually; in the 12th century the nave and chancel were built, and then in the 15th century the west steeple was constructed.
 The vestry was added in the 1875 restorations.

 St. Michael's is a listed building under the Planning Act of 1990 due to its architectural and historic features.

 Parish Council

-There is an active parish council in Edgcott, meeting every six weeks in the evening.
-Meetings are held in the village hall, with the current chairman being Peter Harper.
-They contribute to decisions ranging from planning permission to extend a property, to fundraising for the local community.

-They recently approved and carried out street light repairs in 2015 to 2016 which cost over £400, illustrating their active role in the village.
+Edgcott has an active parish council, with regular meetings held in the village hall.

+HM Prisons Grendon and Spring Hill

+There are two prisons on the same site just east of Edgcott.
+They are jointly managed: